Reactor™ - The manual

 • Routing Panels

-Usually these configurations are called "Generic Camera Control"
+These configurations are usually called "Generic Camera Control."

 Light Class Panels